Polypants/threejs_tutorial/README.md

 ## Creating a Camera

-The camera is one of two things that will determin how we'll see our 3D scene.
+The camera is one of two things that will determine how we will see our 3D scene.
 The first parameter is the field of view, second is the aspect ratio, third is the near clipping plane,